thiennhanng191/TicTacToeAI/README.md

 # TicTacToeAI
-A TicTacToe game in Java with AI implementation
+A TicTacToe game in Java with a simple AI implementation to generate computer's moves in the game.